tsilva/curriculum-vitae/README.md

 As a Lead Software Engineer, I was the main contributor to many of its core products, namely:

-- [Help Agent](#help-agent): a chatbot designed to assist users with inquiries related to Tynker, leveraging Large Language Models (LLM) and the Retrieval-Augmented Generation (RAG) architecture.
+- **[Help Agent](#help-agent)**: a chatbot designed to assist users with inquiries related to Tynker, leveraging Large Language Models (LLM) and the Retrieval-Augmented Generation (RAG) architecture.
-- [BYJU's Coding Cup](#byjus-coding-cup): a soccer-themed coding competition for kids, branded as a [FIFA 2022 World Cup sponsor](https://www.prnewswire.com/ae/news-releases/byjus-unveils-the-byjus-coding-cup-enabling-kids-to-use-code-and-ai-to-field-virtual-soccer-teams-in-unison-with-the-fifa-world-cup-qatar-2022-301654538.html), with cash prizes, aimed at fostering coding skills and competitive spirit among young learners.
+- **[BYJU's Coding Cup](#byjus-coding-cup)**: a soccer-themed coding competition for kids, branded as a [FIFA 2022 World Cup sponsor](https://www.prnewswire.com/ae/news-releases/byjus-unveils-the-byjus-coding-cup-enabling-kids-to-use-code-and-ai-to-field-virtual-soccer-teams-in-unison-with-the-fifa-world-cup-qatar-2022-301654538.html), with cash prizes, aimed at fostering coding skills and competitive spirit among young learners.
-- [Crystal Clash](#crystal-clash): an asynchronous multiplayer turn-based battlebots game that allows players to program their bots using Tynker's block-based programming language, played millions of times across numerous seasons.
+- **[Crystal Clash](#crystal-clash)**: an asynchronous multiplayer turn-based battlebots game that allows players to program their bots using Tynker's block-based programming language, played millions of times across numerous seasons.
-- [Lynker](#lynker) and the [Collaborative Learning System](#collaborative-learning-system): enabled project sharing features in the [Block IDE](#block-ide---version-30), real-time messaging and project editing, having been granted a [U.S. patent](https://patents.google.com/patent/US11699357B2).
+- **[Lynker](#lynker) and the [Collaborative Learning System](#collaborative-learning-system)**: enabled project sharing features in the [Block IDE](#block-ide---version-30), real-time messaging and project editing, having been granted a [U.S. patent](https://patents.google.com/patent/US11699357B2).
-- [Quizzer](#quizzer): a modular quiz platform allowing easy integration of different question types and engines, such as allowing integration with the [Block IDE](#block-ide---version-30) and its course content.
+- **[Quizzer](#quizzer)**: a modular quiz platform allowing easy integration of different question types and engines, such as allowing integration with the [Block IDE](#block-ide---version-30) and its course content.
-- [Block IDE - Arcade Maker](#block-ide---arcade-maker): a simplified game development platform for kids, where they could develop and publish games without having to code.
+- **[Block IDE - Arcade Maker](#block-ide---arcade-maker)**: a simplified game development platform for kids, where they could develop and publish games without having to code.
-- [Live Classes](#live-classes): a platform that enabled educators to conduct interactive coding classes with students, by integrating videoconferencing with Tynker tools such as the [Block IDE](#block-ide---version-30) and course content.
+- **[Live Classes](#live-classes)**: a platform that enabled educators to conduct interactive coding classes with students, by integrating videoconferencing with Tynker tools such as the [Block IDE](#block-ide---version-30) and course content.
-- [Coaching System](#coaching-system): a system that allowed teachers to monitor student progress, provide feedback, schedule lessons, etc.
+- **[Coaching System](#coaching-system)**: a system that allowed teachers to monitor student progress, provide feedback, schedule lessons, etc.
-- [Block IDE - Version 3.0](#block-ide---version-30): a major rewrite and rearchitecture of Tynker's Block Editor, at that time, the core of Tynker's educational platform.
+- **[Block IDE - Version 3.0](#block-ide---version-30)**: a major rewrite and rearchitecture of Tynker's Block Editor, at that time, the core of Tynker's educational platform.
-- [Minecraft Editor](#minecraft-editor): a web 3D editor for Minecraft Bedrock Edition, enabling creation of Skins, Blocks, Items, and Mobs; as well as a block-based coding interface for Mob behaviors.
+- **[Minecraft Editor](#minecraft-editor)**: a web 3D editor for Minecraft Bedrock Edition, enabling creation of Skins, Blocks, Items, and Mobs; as well as a block-based coding interface for Mob behaviors.

 In all these projects, I was responsible for eliciting requirements from stakeholders, researching and experimenting with different solutions, and finally implementing the solution end-to-end, deploying and managing it post-deployment.